-The full-time course leading to a diploma is four years.
-Each academic year is divided into three themes of about ten weeks.
+The full-time course leading to a diploma lasts four years.
+Each year is divided into two themes of about fifteen weeks.
 (See study content)

 During the three input weeks, the topic will be worked on collectively.
-Visiting lecturers or speakers are often co-opted for specialised support (depending on the subject, for example, biologist, colour researcher, musician, astrologer, geologist, naturopath, etc.).
+Guest lecturers or speakers are often called into collaborate and provide specialist support (depending on the subject, for example, a biologist, colour researcher, musician, astrologer, geologist, naturopath, etc.).

-These three intensive introductory weeks are intended to provide an overview of the topic and to show painting-graphic approaches and implementations of the subject through experiment, exercise and exchange.
+These three intensive introductory weeks are intended to provide an overview of the topic and to demonstrate painting and graphic approaches and implementations of the subject through experimentation, practical exercises and exchange.

-Art history and art viewing from antiquity to modern times accompanies the respective topic.
+Art history and art appreciation from antiquity to modern times accompany the respective topic.

-The project weeks usually last six to seven weeks.
-The project overview, written by the teachers, with suggestions, is intended to provide the student with a help to choose the self-chosen project within the topic.
-The project work is constantly accompanied by the teachers.
-Daily exchange within the group and further specific moments of practice result in support for working individually.
+The project weeks usually last twelve weeks.
+The project overview with suggestions written by the teachers is intended to help the student choose the project of its choice within the topic.
+The project work is mentored by the teachers.
+Exchange within the group and project collaborations support the individual work.

-The individual projects are presented within the school in the conclusion of the project.
-This consists of an oral summary and a written documentation based on the research in the sketchbook.
+The individual projects are presented within the school at the end of the project-time.
+This takes the form of a brief oral description and a written documentation based on the research.

-The project works are sometimes also publicly presented at the school in the form of an exhibition.
+The project work is sometimes also publicly presented at the school in the form of an exhibition.

 An independent project work within the fourth year of study on an individually chosen topic is part of the successful completion of the studies.
 Read more